Quantum-Optics-LKB/NLSE/README.md

 The physical parameters listed above are defined at the instantiation of the `NLSE` class (`__init__` function).

+#### Broadcasting

+Since `numpy` / `cupy` allow for natural broadcasting of arrays of compatible size, one can leverage this in order to run parallel realizations.
+For instance, if we wish to propagate various initial state with the same physical parameters, we simply have to initialize a *tensor* of fields of dimensions `(N_real, Ny, Nx)` where `N_real` is the number of initial states we wish to propagate.

+Similarly, one can broadcast over the physical parameters by setting some parameters to be tensors as well.
+If we wish for instance to study the effect of the variation of $n_2$, one can set the `n2` attribute to be a `(N_real, 1, 1)` tensor.
+The field should then be initialized to a `(N_real, Ny, Nx)` tensor of identical fields and each slice over the first dimension will represent the same field propagated with different parameters.
+Finally, one can combine broadcasting over several parameters at the same time: if we wish to do a grid search over $n_2$ and $\alpha$, one can instantiate `n2` to be a `(N_n2, 1, 1, 1)` array, `alpha` to be a `(1, N_alpha, 1, 1)` and the field a `(N_n2, N_alpha, Ny, Nx)` array.

+The take-home message is that the array shape should be compliant with `numpy` [broadcasting rules](https://numpy.org/doc/stable/user/basics.broadcasting.html).

 #### Propagation

 The `out_field` method is the main function of the code that propagates the field for an arbitrary distance from an initial state `E_in` from z=0 (assumed to be the begining of the non linear medium) up to a specified distance z.
 This function simply works by iterating the spectral solver scheme i.e :